goncalor/8bitdo-kbd-mapper/README.md

 ### Prerequisites

 - You need to connect your 8BitDo keyboard to your computer through USB and ensure its power switch is set to "off" (otherwise it does not communicate over USB)
-- `8bdkbd` must be run with `sudo` because the kernel's `hidraw` will normally bind the interface we need to connect to. `8bdkbd` needs superpowers to unbind the interface from `hidraw`
+- `8bdkbd` must be run with `sudo` because the kernel's `hidraw` driver will normally bind the USB interface we need to connect to. `8bdkbd` needs privileges to unbind the interface from `hidraw`
   - I don't like this but I have no better solution at the moment.
 If you know of a better way to do this (possibly some `udev` rules?) please open an issue and let me know

 ### Checking the status

 Status can be checked with `8bdkbd status`.
-With no profile created it would output:
+With no profile created it should output:

     8BitDo connected: yes
         Profile name: None